Louise Johnson: Honours

 She was appointed Dame Commander of the Order of the British Empire (DBE) in 2003.
 She was a Fellow of Corpus Christi College, Oxford and an Honorary Fellow of Somerville College, Oxford.
 She received a number of honorary degrees, including: Hon DSc University of St Andrews, 1992; Hon DSc University of Bath, 2004; Hon DSc Imperial College London, 2009; Hon DSc University of Cambridge, 2010.
 She was elected a Fellow of the Royal Society (FRS) in 1990; an Associate Fellow of the Third World Academy of Science, 2000; a Foreign Associate of the US National Academy of Sciences, 2011.

 Personal life

 Louise Napier Johnson was born on 26 September 1940 at South Bank Nursing Home, Worcester, as the second of three daughters of George Edmund Johnson (1904–1992), a wool broker then serving in the Royal Air Force, and his wife, Elizabeth Minna, née King (1914–1992).
 The family was living at White Cottage, Rushwick, near Worcester, at the time.

 Johnson married the Pakistani theoretical physicist Abdus Salam in 1968.
 He later shared the Nobel Prize for Physics in 1979 for his work on electroweak unification.
 They had two children: a son born in 1974 and a daughter born in 1982.
 Johnson's husband died in 1996.
-She died on 25 September 2012 in Cambridge, England, aged 71.
+She died on 25 September 2012 in Cambridge, England, one day before her 72nd birthday.